boiding/book/src/background/boid.md

 #### Speed
 The _speed_ measures how fast the boid is going.
 Together with the heading this makes up the velocity.

+### Secondary
+The secondary characteristics are used in the simulation, but are less apparent than the primary characteristic.

+#### Intended Heading
+This is the heading your boid would like to have.
+It could differ from the primary heading and is used to steer the boid in order to avoid collisions or signal preferred direction.

+#### Intended Speed
+Like the intended heading, this is the speed the boid would want to move in.

+#### Agility
+The _agility_ determines how quickly the boid can go from the primary heading and primary speed, i.e. the primary velocity, to the intended heading and intended speed.
+Changing course takes times and that is reflected in this value.
+It ranges from 0 to 1 where 0 represents a total *inability* to change velocity and 1 represents the ability to instantly change course.